GetTerminus/lint-config/README.md

 };
 ```

-NOTE: If your primary TSConfig file is at the project root and named `tsconfig.json` *you need to overwrite the parser
+NOTE: If your primary TSConfig file is *NOT* at the project root and named `tsconfig.json` *you need to overwrite the
-options to point to your config file*.
+parser options to point to your config file*.

 ```javascript
 module.exports = {